vrandall66/front-end-submissions-public/1906/mod-2/fitlit/sam-roger.md

 * [ ] 3: The team makes a series of small, atomic commits that document the evolution of their application.
 The team conducts a DTR (define the relationship) and utilizes GitHub issues and best pairing practices.
 Both members contribute meaningfully to the application.
 * [ ] 2: The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
 * [ ] 1: The team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.

-* Nice consistent git commit messages, but lots of duplicates and merge/conflict fix commits that clutter up the history.
-Look into `git squash` for squashing duplicate commits into one (e.g. if you have 3 'Update Readme' commits, we can just merge those all into one).
-Also, if you're looking to push yourself further, you can do some research on the rebasing workflow.
-So far you've been doing the merge workflow, but on the job you'll likely be expected to rebase instead.
-This will help you avoid adding a bunch of merge commits into your history (we want to avoid those because they dont give us a ton of insight into the changes that were made there and clutter up our history).
-You can try the rebasing workflow with your group project if you feel comfortable after doing some research on it.

-* Looks like an even distribution of work although maybe Brady committed some large external files/libraries/dependencies?
-94K lines of code added is quite a lot :) But commits seem even!